cedricbahirwe/Phyllotaxis/README.md

 Feel free to play around with the values in the `draw()` function to better understand how the animation works

-P.S: Better Documentation coming soon
+P.S: Better Documentation coming soon, meaawhile you can also check out: [Brooks Law](https://github.com/cedricbahirwe/BrooksLaw)

 | Example 1    |  Example 2   |  Example 3   |